Facets of a mixed-integer bilinear covering set with bounds on variables: Concluding Remarks and Future Work

 \section{Concluding Remarks and Future Work}

 When bounds on integer variables in a bilinear covering set are finite, we are able to obtain the polyhedral description of the convex hull.
 Even though one can not directly apply the orthogonal disjunctive procedure here, we are still able to compute the convex hull by first creating a suitable relaxation and then applying the procedure.
-It would be interesting to see if similar procedure can be applied to other restrictions of the set as well.
-Our examples and experiments show that the new facet defining inequalities improve the bounds significantly as compared to the case when bounds are not considered.
+It would be interesting to see if similar procedures can be applied to other restrictions of the set as well.
+Our examples and experiments show that the new facet defining inequalities of $conv \left( S^U \right)$ improve the bounds as compared to the case when bounds are not considered.
+The extended formulation for many cutting stock problem can be solved fast, even the MILP can be solved fast.

-The procedure of finding facet defining inequalities to separate a given point from the convex hull is fast, and the experiments suggest that it is effective.
+The procedure of finding facet defining inequalities to separate a given point from the convex hull is fast.
 Our results can be applied in a straight-forward manner to the following set also: